gavinlyonsrepo/NOKIA5110_TEXT/README.md

 The file testedMCU_pinouts.txt show in extra folder shows pins used in testing of various MCU's .

-To switch to from the default software SPI to Hardware SPI, two steps are required:
+To switch from the default software SPI to Hardware SPI, two steps are required:

 1. In file NOKIA5110_TEXT.h , in SPI HARDWARE SECTION, comment in: define SPIHW_ON.
 2. Use the constructor with 3 Parameters not 5.
 There is hardware SPI example file called NOKIA5110_HIW_HWSPI for UNO which shows this.